Matot: Numbers chapter 30

-The Mishnah taught that a father or husband could annul vows of self-denial (which, in the words of "afflict the soul"), such as bathing and adorning oneself.
+The Mishnah taught that a father or husband could annul vows of self-denial (which, in the words of Numbers 30:14, "afflict the soul"), such as bathing and adorning oneself.
 But Rabbi Jose said that these were not vows of self-denial.
 Rabbi Jose taught that vows of self-denial that a father or husband could annul include if she said, "konam (that is, prohibited) be the produce of the whole world to me."
 Rabbi Jose taught that if she said, "konam be the produce of this country to me," he could not annul, as he could bring her to a different country.
 And if she said, "konam be the fruits of this shopkeeper to me," he could not annul, unless that shopkeeper was his only source of sustenance, in which case he could annul.